Are Cockroaches Dangerous? Health Risks & Safety Concerns

 Effective Control and Prevention Strategies

 Start by vacuuming regularly, cleaning under appliances, and storing garbage, recyclables, and pet food in sealed containers.
 Move firewood and clutter away from the house.
-Replace organic mulch within 3–4 feet of the foundation with pea gravel or lava rock, and prune shrubs and trees to reduce humid, hidden harborage.
+Replace organic mulch within 3–4 feet of the foundation with pea gravel or lava rock, and prune shrubs and trees to reduce humid, hidden harborage on your property.

 Ecological Context: Roles Outside the Home

-Although they’re unwelcome indoors, cockroaches play indispensable roles in natural ecosystems that keep soils fertile and food webs intact.
+Although they’re unwelcome pests indoors, cockroaches play indispensable roles in natural ecosystems that keep soils fertile and food webs intact.
 Outside your home, they’re tireless decomposers.
-With gut microbes that digest cellulose and lignin, they break down leaf litter, wood, and carcasses, releasing trapped nutrients.
+With gut microbes that digest cellulose and lignin, these insects break down leaf litter, wood, and carcasses, releasing trapped nutrients.
 Their feces return nitrogen to soil, boosting plant growth and sustaining microbial life.
+This ecological role is the information that reminds us cockroaches are a problem specifically when they move indoors — not inherently in nature.

 Frequently Asked Questions